TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 ## The `IPattern<TInput, TMatchResult>` interface

-A pattern is an object which implements the `IPattern<TInput, TMatchResult>` interface.
+A pattern is an object which implements the `Matchmaker.Patterns.IPattern<TInput, TMatchResult>` interface.
 This interface contains two members:

 ```